Nextiles/documentation/software/sdk/0.1.0/README.md

 ```

 **RETURN**
-- `User?` - optional user becuase a user may not be set in local storage
+- [user?](#user-class) - optional user becuase a user may not be set in local storage

 **ERROR**
 - If no user is set in local storage, the return value will be nil so the returend user needs to be unwrapped.